ryardley/microlithic-example/README.md

 // Dispatch it
 CommandBus.dispatch(event);

-// This will wait for the first corresponding resultant event const answer = await EventBus.waitForEvent<UserLoggedInEvent,LoginErrorRaised>( event.correlationId,
+// This will wait for the first correlated resultant event const answer = await EventBus.waitForEvent<UserLoggedInEvent,LoginErrorRaised>( event.correlationId,
   [